Web creator Sir Tim Berners-Lee lays out 'contract' to save it

 All signatories to the contract must commit to supporting a free and open web.
 Given some of the signatories have a history of data abuse, it will be interesting to see how well this is enforced moving forward.

-One glaring omission from the companies supporting the contract, which is signed by most of the major tech players, is Amazon.
+Another glaring omission from the companies supporting the contract, which is signed by most of the major tech players, is Amazon.
 Telecoms has reached out to Amazon for comment and will update if we hear back.

 Some of the signatories have already made efforts towards supporting the principles in the contract.
 For example, Google, Microsoft, and Facebook have individual projects for spreading affordable internet access to rural areas around the world.
 Of course, all of these companies profit from having more people online – so they’re not entirely altruistic efforts.

 Web freedom is going to be the most debated part of the contract.
 There’s a clear need to prevent internet access from being cut off by governments, as it was in Iran amid protests earlier this month.
 Similarly, proposals to intercept communications without a warrant must also be opposed.
 All of this must be balanced with the ability to keep the public safe.

 You can find the full Contract for the Web here.